 Normally, there will be 16 hammers and corresponding tubes in clocks with tubular movement.
 These clocks also have a different chime sequence.
-At the first quarter of an hour, the clock strikes once, then twice at half an hour, and three times at the third quarter-hour.
+At the first quarter of an hour, the clock strikes once; then twice at half an hour; and three times at the third quarter-hour.
 The full selected chime melody will play at the hour which is followed by the striking of the matching hour.

 Similarly to a chime rod mechanical clock, tubular mechanical clocks do not require batteries and should be wound every week with a key (a clock crank).

-Howard Miller The J.H.
+The Howard Miller The J.H.
 Miller II Grandfather Clock 611031 is a traditional and elegant piece from Limited Edition that has tubular movement producing a beautiful chime sound.

 Comments will be approved before showing up.